sero-cash/go-sero/README.md

  * Instead of using the default data directory (`~/.datadir` on Linux for example), sero will nest itself one level deeper into a `alpha` subfolder (`~/.datadir/alpha` on Linux).
-Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `sero attach` will try to attach to a production node endpoint by default.
+Note, on OSX and Linux this also means that attaching to a running alpha network node requires the use of a custom endpoint since `sero attach` will try to attach to a production node endpoint by default.
 E.g.
    `gero attach <datadir>/alpha/sero.ipc`.
-Windows users are not affected by this.
  * Instead of connecting the main Sero network, the client will connect to the alpha network, which uses different P2P bootnodes, different network IDs and genesis states.